 Wednesday, June 06, 2007

-Degree Programs in Piano Pedagogy
+Degree and Diploma Programs in Piano Pedagogy

 Here is a listing of universities, colleges, and conservatories that offer degrees, concentrations, tracks, diplomas, and certificates in piano pedagogy.
 As in the case of my list of Degree Programs in Collaborative Piano, this list is also not complete, since piano pedagogy is a growing field with an ever-increasing nuumber of programs available, only some of which have proper web documentation.
 If you have any schools to add (which will be constantly updated as new information comes in), feel free to either post a comment or email me.